 Apply for Access

-Report for 1996-2023 Microdata (1996 to 2023)
+Report for 1996-2023

 Business Ownership using Household Survey Data: tracking self-employed business owners and new business owners (entrepreneurs) in the U.S. economy.

-Trends during the Great Recession
+Trends during Great Recession (JEMS 2013)

 Historic trends (1910-1990)